collinharmon/DiscordBotRunner/README.md

 The DiscordBotRunner will relay the inputs from a Discord User/Channel pair to a BehaviorSet if the former is registered/authorized to use the BehaviorSet (see registration command below).

-Any data a BehaviorSet would like to send to a Discord channel is sent to the DiscordBotRunner to handle the sending to the Discord Guild and appropriate channel.
+Any data a BehaviorSet would like to send to a Discord channel is sent to the DiscordBotRunner to handle the forwarding to the Discord Guild and appropriate channel.

 Communication between BehaviorSets and DiscordBotRunner is done by using queues from the `queue` package.
 DiscordBotRunner has a single queue to handle message publishes by all child threads, or BehaviorSets.
 Each BehaviorSet has its own queue for DiscordBotRunner to push to.